vitejs/vite/CONTRIBUTING.md

 [![Open in Codeflow](https://developer.stackblitz.com/img/open_in_codeflow.svg)](https://pr.new/vitejs/vite)

+docs:
  ## Multiple entry points in Vite.js

 One can use resolve to generate the paths, makes the code a lot more readable for multiple entrypoints